The Wizard of Oz: Plot

-Teenager Dorothy Gale lives on a Kansas farm owned by her Uncle Henry and Aunt Em.
-When Dorothy's dog Toto bites the wealthy Almira Gulch, Miss Gulch obtains a sheriff's order authorizing her to seize the dog to be euthanized.
-Toto escapes and returns to Dorothy, who runs away to protect him.
-Professor Marvel, a charlatan fortune-teller, tells Dorothy to go home because Aunt Em is heartbroken.
-Dorothy returns just as a tornado approaches the farm.
-Unable to get into the locked storm shelter, Dorothy takes cover in the farmhouse and is knocked unconscious by the violence of the storm.
-The tornado then lifts the house and drops it into an unknown land.
+In rural Kansas, Dorothy Gale lives on a farm owned by her Uncle Henry and Aunt Em and wishes she could be somewhere else.
+Her neighbor, Almira Gulch, who was bitten by Dorothy's dog, Toto, obtains a sheriff's order authorizing her to seize him, but Toto escapes and returns to Dorothy, who runs away to protect him.
+Professor Marvel, a charlatan fortune teller, convinces her that Aunt Em is heartbroken, which prompts Dorothy to return home.
+She returns just as a tornado approaches the farm.
+Unable to get into the locked storm cellar, she takes cover in the farmhouse and is knocked unconscious by the window.
+She seemingly awakens to find the house moving through the air, with her and Toto still inside it and various figures float by with Gulch turning into a witch.

-Dorothy awakens and is greeted by short people known as Munchkins, and a good witch named Glinda, who explains to Dorothy that she is in Munchkinland in the land of Oz.
-The Munchkins are celebrating because the house landed on the Wicked Witch of the East.
-Her sister, the Wicked Witch of the West, appears in a puff of smoke.
-Before she can seize her deceased sister's ruby slippers, Glinda magically transports them onto Dorothy's feet and tells her to keep them on, as they must be very powerful.
-Because the Wicked Witch has no power in Munchkinland, she leaves in another puff of smoke, but only after telling Dorothy, "I'll get you, my pretty, and your little dog too!"
-Glinda knows of only one person who might know how to help Dorothy return home: The Wizard of Oz.
-Dorothy is directed to follow a yellow brick road that goes to the Emerald City, the Wizard's home.
+The house comes down in an unknown land, and Dorothy is greeted by a good witch named Glinda, who floats down in a bubble and explains that she has landed in Munchkinland in the Land of Oz, and that the Munchkins are celebrating because the house landed on the Wicked Witch of the East, killing her.
+Her sister, the Wicked Witch of the West, suddenly appears, but before she can seize her deceased sister's ruby slippers, Glinda magically transports them onto Dorothy's feet and tells her to keep them on.
+Because the Wicked Witch has no power in Munchkinland, she leaves, but swears vengeance upon Dorothy and Toto.
+Glinda tells Dorothy to follow the yellow brick road to the Emerald City, the home of the Wizard of Oz, as he might know how to help her return home, before she floats away in her bubble.

-Along the way, she meets the Scarecrow, who wants a brain; the Tin Man, who wants a heart; and the Cowardly Lion, who wants courage.
-The foursome and Toto eventually reach the Emerald City, despite the best efforts of the Wicked Witch.
-Dorothy is initially denied an audience with the Wizard by his doorman.
-The doorman relents on hearing that they were sent by Glinda, and the four are led into the Wizard's chambers.
-The Wizard appears as a giant ghostly head and tells them he will grant their wishes if they bring him the Wicked Witch's broomstick.
+Along the way, Dorothy meets the Scarecrow, who wants a brain; the Tin Man, who wants a heart; and the Cowardly Lion, who wants courage.
+They reach the Emerald City, despite the efforts of the Wicked Witch.
+They are initially denied an audience with the Wizard by his guard, who relents due to Dorothy's grief, and they are led into the Wizard's chambers.
+He appears as a giant ghostly head and tells them he will grant their wishes if they bring him the Wicked Witch's broom.